 - Add 800 ml dashi stock to a large pot and turn on the heat to medium.

-- Add 2 tbsp Chinese-style chicken bouillon powder, 2 tbsp soy sauce, 2 tbsp awase miso paste, 2 tbsp mirin and 2 tbsp sake, and bring to a boil.
+- Add 2 tbsp Chinese-style chicken bouillon powder (granules), 2 tbsp soy sauce, 2 tbsp yellow miso paste (awase miso), 2 tbsp mirin and 2 tbsp sake, and bring to a boil.

 - Once boiling, turn the heat down to simmer and add the contents of the pan from earlier.

-- Add 100 g enoki mushroom(s), 150 g firm tofu, 100 g green cabbage and 30 g garlic chive(s), and top with ½ tsp dried red chili pepper, 1 tsp garlic chips and 1 tsp white sesame seeds.
+- Add 100 g enoki mushrooms, 150 g firm tofu, 100 g green cabbage and 30 g garlic chive(s), and top with ½ tsp dried red chili pepper, 1 tsp garlic chips and 1 tsp white sesame seeds.
+Mix thoroughly.

-- Mix and simmer until the cabbage is softened.
+- Simmer until the cabbage is softened and enjoy!

-- Optional: Add 2 portions cooked ramen noodles to the leftover broth.
+- Optional: Enjoy the leftover broth with 2 portions cooked ramen noodles!

 Notes